waseemh/binoculars/README.md

-# Sherlock
+# Binoculars

-Sherlock is an open source tool for automating visual regression tests for web and mobile.
-Thanks to its simple API, Sherlock can be semeassly integrated into your existing Selenium tests.
+Binoculars is an open source tool for automating visual regression tests for web and mobile.
+Thanks to its simple API, Binoculars can be seamlessly integrated into your existing Selenium tests.

 ###Features
 - Uses Selenium WebDriver API.
 Can be easily integrated into existing Selenium tests